serialfuzzer/chunkr/README.md

 # chunkr
-Chunkr run commands on large files chunk by chunk
+Run commands on large files containing long list of values(in millions or billions) chunk by chunk

+## Status
+Documentation coming soon